Before You Begin

 # Control Panel Access

-To manage conferences remotely (via the web interface), ensure that the Settings → Protocols → Web access section has the Allow remote access option enabled.
+To enable remote management of conferences through the web interface, ensure that the Settings → Maintenance → Permissions → Web access option Enable remote access is activated.
 Here, you can also upload certificate and private key files for HTTPS.

 # Setting the IP Address

-To assign an IP address, gateway, and subnet mask for TrueConf Group, go to Settings → Network interfaces → master → TCP/IPv4.
+To assign an IP address, gateway, and subnet mask to TrueConf Group, go to Settings → Network interfaces → master → TCP/IPv4.

 - Gateway